When customers No-Show their flight and have not notified Air Canada or their Travel Agent, they forfeit the value of their ticket.

 The policy applies to:

-• Itineraries that include AC marketed and operated flights and AC* marketed/operated by other airlines flights
+- Itineraries that include AC marketed and operated flights, and AC* flights marketed and/operated by other airlines.

 When a customer is a No Show:

-• For all fare brands1, the No Show flight and all remaining AC or AC* flights are automatically cancelled.
+- For most fare brands1, the No Show flight and all remaining AC or AC* flights are automatically cancelled.

-• As per fare rules, all remaining AC and AC* coupons will be cancelled and marked revoked.
+- As per fare rules, all remaining AC and AC* coupons will be cancelled and marked revoked.
 A revoked status is the same as flown.
-It has no more value, which means it is not available as future travel credit or AC Wallet.
+Flight coupons have no more value, which means they are not available for future travel credit or AC Wallet.

 If customers have checked-in, they must, in this order: